loganrooks/robotic-psalms/memory-bank/activeContext.md

 ---

+### [2025-04-11 18:04:42] - Task: Write Failing Tests for Complex Pad Generation (REQ-ART-A01 - Red Phase Attempt)
+- **Focus:** Attempted to create failing tests in `tests/test_sacred_machinery.py` to drive enhancement of `_generate_pads` for more complex, evolving textures.
+- **Outcome:** Tests checking for spectral richness, evolution, and non-repetition *passed* against the existing implementation.
+This indicates the current implementation meets the baseline complexity defined by these tests.
+- **Status:** Red phase not achieved.
+Deferring further enhancement of `REQ-ART-A01` pending definition of more sophisticated tests or requirements.

 ### [2025-04-11 17:51:30] - Task: Update Documentation for Chorus Effect (REQ-ART-V03 - Documentation)
 - **Focus:** Update `README.md` and coordinate update for `src/robotic_psalms/config.py` docstrings for the new `chorus_params` configuration.